1. What Is A Background Check?

 - The amount of information being searched for.

-In general, a background search should take about 2-3 days to come back.
-Specifically for Federal Background Checks, they usually take about a month.
-If you’re looking to get information fast, online services can provide you with information within minutes!
+In general, a background search turnaround should take about 2-3 days for results to be posted.
+Federal Background Checks, however, usually take about a month.
+Remember, if you’re looking to obtain information fast, online services can provide you with the needed information within minutes!

 6. How Far Back Does A Background Check Go?